anumfatima427/Dental-Caries-Segmentation/README.md

 ### :computer: Dataset
 [Periapical Radiograph Dataset with Annotations](https://drive.google.com/drive/folders/1mUb_U4cJA_UNzXO6tySE9YlKMM2DV13Q)
 - The dataset contains 516 images of periodontal lesions i.e., periodontal lesions i.e., 'PrimaryEndodontic', 'PrimaryEndowithSecondaryPerio', 'PrimaryPeriodontal', 'PrimaryPeriowithSecondaryEndo', 'TrueCombined'.
 - The annotations for these images is generated using VIA Image Annotators and are saved in json format in via_annotation.json file.
+To have a better view of json files, click [here](http://jsonviewer.stack.hu/)

 ![Test Image](https://user-images.githubusercontent.com/66737416/191308274-a11c0b3d-f896-4549-8cf3-9ca6d812941a.JPG)